Y0Coss/docs-fork/pages/manage_and_operate/secret_manager/external-secret-operator/guide.en-gb.md

 Add the `user_pat` as a secret to be able to use it in the charts.

-To define a new `ClusterSecretStore` resource, create a `clustersecretstore.yaml` file with the followong content:
+To define a new `ClusterSecretStore` resource, create a `clustersecretstore.yaml` file with the following content:

 ```yaml
 apiVersion: external-secrets.io/v1